Stepan Charnetskyi: Memorials

-On May 26, 1991, a monument to Stepan Charnetskyi (sculptor Ivan Muliarchuk, initiator - Nadiya Protskiv) was unveiled in the poet's family village.
+On 26 May 1991, a statue of Stepan Charnetskyi (sculptor Ivan Muliarchuk, initiator - Nadiia Protskiv) was unveiled in the poet's family village.

-In 2005, Nadiia Morykvas published the book "Melancholy of Stepan Charnetskyi".
+In 2005, Nadiia Morykvas published the book "Melankholiia of Stepan Charnetskyi".
 It tells about the difficult and even tragic fate of Stepan Charnetskyi.
 The book uses archival materials, memoirs of the poet's contemporaries, including his daughter Alexandra.

-Every year the family village hosts commemorative events in honor of the poet, in particular the regional art festival "Red Viburnum".
+Every year the family village hosts commemorative events in honor of the poet, in particular the regional art festival "Chervona kalyna".